-Taking large doses of creatine for longer periods of time can trick your body into stopping the production of creatine for itself.
+Taking large doses of creatine for longer periods can trick your body into stopping the production of creatine for itself.

-I used pre-workout supplement, but I didn’t feel any effect?
+I used a pre-workout supplement, but I didn’t feel any effect?
 What is happening?

-There could be a number of causes here.
-Depending on how fast your metabolism is, you may be process the pre-workout supplement too quickly and not really feeling the effect.
+There could be several causes here.
+Depending on how fast your metabolism is, you may be processing the pre-workout supplement too quickly and not feeling the effect.
 You could also be taking too little supplement to feel its full effect.

 If you are taking a caffeine-based pre-workout, then it is possible that you are becoming tolerant to the caffeine.
 Do you consume other forms of caffeine during the day?

 Perhaps you have taken a pre-workout supplement that does not have a stimulant.
 Always check your labels!